Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

 Kidney cancer causes and risk factors

 Anything that increases your chance of getting kidney cancer is called a risk factor.
-The biggest risk for kidney cancer is smoking.

 - Age: Most cases occur after age 50